-- Undertake appropriate training during their orientation. - Whenever accessing such medicines conduct visual checks of the temperature and report any variances. - Maintain the cold chain of vaccines at any time they are removed from a refrigerator. - Minimise refrigerator door opening to prevent the temperature rising above 8.0°C.
+- Undertake appropriate training during their orientation.
+This may include undertaking the HETI module on Vaccine Storage and Cold Chain Management. - Whenever accessing such medicines conduct visual checks of the temperature and report any variances. - Maintain the cold chain of vaccines at any time they are removed from a refrigerator. - Minimise refrigerator door opening to prevent the temperature rising above 8.0°C.